The map you see is the Mercator projection.

 Google Chrome is recommended for the best experience.

-It appears your graphics card does not have sufficient precision for this demo to work properly.
+It appears your graphics card does not have sufficient precision for this app to work properly.